Skip Ribbon Commands

 Types of botulism

-• Foodborne botulism can happen when food becomes contaminated with C botulinum spores and then is stored improperly.
-Improper storage allows the bacteria to grow and make toxins.
-Outbreaks of this type of botulism have occurred by eating not only homemade foods that have been improperly canned, preserved or fermented, but also restaurant-prepared foods such as cheese sauce, baked potatoes wrapped in foil and bottled garlic.
+Outbreaks of this type of botulism have occurred by eating not only homemade foods that were improperly canned, preserved or fermented, but also restaurant-prepared foods such as cheese sauce, baked potatoes wrapped in foil, and bottled garlic.

-• Wound botulism can develop when the spores of C botulinum get into a wound or injured tissue, grow and produce toxins which enter the blood stream.
+Wound botulism can happen when the spores of the bacteria get into a wound or injured tissue.
+The bacteria then grow and produce toxins that get into the bloodstream and causes disease.

-Infant botulism occurs mostly in babies younger than 6 months.
-It develops when C botulinum spores are eaten by a baby and the germs grow in the intestines and make toxins.
+Infant botulism occurs mostly in babies younger than 6 months of age.
+This happens when the spores of the C. botulinum bacteria are swallowed or breathed in by a baby.
+The germs grow in the intestines and produce toxin.
 The source of the spores is usually not known.
-Spores may be in soil or dust and then float into the air where they are breathed in and swallowed by the child.
+Spores may be in soil or dust and then float into the air.

-Honey is another source of these spores and should be avoided in children under 12 months of age.
+Honey is another source of botulism spores and should be avoided in babies under 12 months of age.
 The American Academy of Pediatrics (AAP) recommends that you do not give honey to a baby younger than 12 months.
-Honey is safe for children 1 year and older.
+Honey is safe for children 1 year of age and older.
 Breastfeeding parents may eat honey.

-In 2025, baby formula was recalled for botulism concerns.
+In 2025, one type of baby formula was recalled for infant botulism concerns.
 Learn about the recall here.

 Preventing foodborne botulism